wedaa-tech/jhipster-blueprints/generator-jhipster-react/generators/react/templates/README.md

 <%_ if (oauth2) { _%>
 - Keycloak as Identity Management:

-  Run keycloak as docker container - `docker compose -f docker/keycloak.yml up -d`
+  Run keycloak as docker container - `npm run docker:keycloak:up`
 <%_ } _%>

 <%_ if (eureka) { _%>